szazo/peer-informed-soaring-rl/README.md

 ## Experiment logger

-For logging the experiments and storing trained weights https://neptune.ai/[neptune.ai] is used.
+For logging the experiments and storing trained weights [neptune.ai](https://neptune.ai) is used.

-Create a new project and:
+Create a new project in Neptune and:
-1. set the workspace/project id in `config/logger/neptune_logger.yaml` after `project:`
+1. set the created project's workspace and project id in `config/logger/neptune_logger.yaml` after `project:`
 2. set the `NEPTUNE_API_TOKEN` environment variable e.g. in `.bashrc`, `.zshrc` (it can also be set in the config, but not recommended):

 ```bash